The Big Picture…

 Bass’ Model and Real life

-Not only can we fit Bass’ model to Rogers’ work, but we can also reassuringly fit it against known sales data for innovations.
+Not only can we fit Bass’ model to Rogers’ work, but we can also reassuringly match it against known sales data for innovations.
 You can see some examples in Figure 3.

 Let’s take the bottom three graphs first.
 These come from Bass’ work.
 And they show the sales (solid line) of clothes dryers, black and white TVs, and power lawnmowers over several years (his work is from 1969).
 On the same graphs, in dots, is a fitted curve of the Bass model.
 OK, it’s not a perfect match, but it is remarkably close.

 Again the Bass model fits quite well the actual sales.
 For the iPhone, it is pretty much spot on.
 The Galaxy graph shows the shape, but there are many points above and below.
 Why is that?
-Well, the sales data is simply reflecting how price changes affect the decision to adopt an innovation.
+Well, the sales data is merely reflecting how price changes affect the decision to adopt an innovation.
 Whereas iPhone prices for a generation remain pretty stable, Samsung wildly varies their prices resulting in peaks and troughs of adoption.
-The underlying curve tends though is still aligning to Bass’ model.
+The underlying curve though still aligns to Bass’ model.

 Now we have a feeling for Bass’ model, let’s move towards the maths.